metron-labs/secrets-manager-old/sdk/dotNet/Integrations/GCPKeyManagement/README.md

 ```

 ## Logging
-We support logging for the Oracle Key Vault integration.
+We support logging for the Google Key Vault integration.
 Supported log levels are as follows
 * Trace
 * Debug
 * Information